fastforwardlabs/mdffreport12/src/03-technical.md

 parameters of  D are updated to maximize its ability to to correctly tell apart true samples X from generated samples X_.
-As training progresses, G becomes proficient at producing samples that are similar to X, and D also upskills on the task of distinguishing true X from X_.
+As training progresses, G becomes proficient at producing samples that are similar to X, and D also upskills on the task of distinguishing real from fake images.

 In this classic formulation of GANs, while G learns to model the source distribution X well (it learns to map random noise from Z to the source